chaitak-gorai/blogbook/CONTRIBUTE.md

        ```
        git clone <repo lin>
        ```
+## Running using Xampp
-3. Run XAMPP server
+1. Run XAMPP server
-4. Open **localhost/phpmyadmin**
+2. Open **localhost/phpmyadmin**
-5. Click on **Import**
+3. Click on **Import**
-6. Select import.sql from database folder
+4. Select import.sql from database folder
-7. go to db.php in includes folder and comment the remote database code and uncomment the local database code
+5. go to db.php in includes folder and comment the remote database code and uncomment the local database code
-8. You can now run the site by
-   * Either paste the whole code in htdocs of Xampp and run localhost/blogbook in new tab
+6. paste the whole code in htdocs of Xampp and run localhost/blogbook in new tab
+### NOTE: you can also use the remote sql database if you dont need the database for any manual checks or updates.You can then skip step 2-5.

+## Using Vs code directly
-   * Or open the blogbook folder in vs code, install php server exstension,right click on index file and select open server.
+   * Or open the blogbook folder in vs code,
+   * install php live server exstension,
+   * right click on index file and select open server.

-## Commmiting to this repo.
- 1. While commiting please create a branch in your name/issue name and then commit. **DO NOT COMMIT TO MASTER BRANCH**
- 2. After a successful contribution, you can add your name to Contributors.md
+## Reent updates
+We have separated the database for production and the real website.
+This help the developrs to work freely and do changes to the database.
+### Credential for login:
+* username -  **admin**  pass- **admin** for role- admin
+* username- **subscriber** pass- **subscriber** for role- subscriber